benwr/benwr.github.io/_posts/notes/2017-11-15-things_to_learn.md

 I've learned a little bit about most of these, but I need to learn a lot more.

+Much of this could be folded into "About the same math that would be known by the average undergraduate math senior."

 ## One textbook's worth or more

 * Probability and Statistics